United Nations Secretariat Building: Architecture

 The Secretariat Building was designed in the International Style by a team of ten architects working under planning director Wallace K. Harrison.
-The Board of Design comprised N. D. Bassov of the Soviet Union; Gaston Brunfaut of Belgium; Ernest Cormier of Canada; Le Corbusier of France; Liang Seu-cheng of China; Sven Markelius of Sweden; Oscar Niemeyer of Brazil; Howard Robertson of the United Kingdom; G. A. Soilleux of Australia; and Julio Vilamajó of Uruguay.
+The Board of Design comprised Nikolai Bassov of the Soviet Union; Gaston Brunfaut of Belgium; Ernest Cormier of Canada; Le Corbusier of France; Liang Seu-cheng of China; Sven Markelius of Sweden; Oscar Niemeyer of Brazil; Howard Robertson of the United Kingdom; G. A. Soilleux of Australia; and Julio Vilamajó of Uruguay.
 Abel Sorenson was the interior designer.
 In addition, David Fine of United States Steel oversaw the construction of the Secretariat Building.
 The building houses the administrative functions of the UN, including day-to-day duties such as finance and translation.
 It contains three basement levels and 39 above-ground stories.
 When the building was completed, it was cited as measuring 544 ft tall, although Emporis and The Skyscraper Center both cite the height as 505 ft.

 Form and facade

 The building is designed as a rectangular slab measuring 72 by 287 ft, with the longer axis oriented north–south.
-The Secretariat's architects had wanted to design the massing as a slab without any setbacks.
-This contrasted with older buildings, such as those at the Rockefeller Center complex, which contained setbacks corresponding to the tops of their elevator banks.
+The Secretariat's architects wanted to design the massing as a slab without any setbacks.
+This contrasted with older buildings, such as those at the Rockefeller Center complex, which featured setbacks corresponding to the tops of their elevator banks.

 The cornerstone of the UN headquarters was dedicated at the Secretariat Building in 1949.
 The cornerstone is a block of New Hampshire granite, weighing 3.75 ST and measuring 4 by 3 by 3 ft.
 The name of the United Nations is inscribed in English, Spanish, French, Russian, and Chinese, which at the time were the five official languages of the United Nations.
-The cornerstone was originally intended to be relocated to the General Assembly Building when that building was completed.
+The cornerstone was initially intended to be relocated to the General Assembly Building when that building was completed.
 UN officials ultimately decided to permanently affix the stone to a high pedestal next to the Secretariat Building.